Martina Navratilova: Personal life

 In 1985, Navratilova released an autobiography, co-written with The New York Times sports columnist George Vecsey, titled Martina in the U.S. and Being Myself in the rest of the world.
-She had earlier co-written a tennis instruction book with Mary Carillo in 1982, entitled Tennis My Way.
+She had earlier co-written a tennis instruction book with Mary Carillo in 1982, titled Tennis My Way.
 She later wrote three mystery novels with Liz Nickles: The Total Zone (1994), Breaking Point (1996), and Killer Instinct (1997).
-Navratilova's most recent literary effort was a health and fitness book entitled Shape Your Self, which came out in 2006.
+Navratilova's most recent literary effort was a health and fitness book titled Shape Your Self, which came out in 2006.
 An ESPN Documentary was produced about her rivalry with Chris Evert titled, Unmatched.
 Her rivalry and friendship with Evert is also detailed in the book, The Rivals by Johnette Howard and the children's book, Martina and Chrissie by Phil Bildner.

 Sexuality and relationships

 In 1981, shortly after becoming a United States citizen, Navratilova gave an interview to New York Daily News sports reporter Steve Goldstein, coming out as bisexual and revealing that she had a sexual relationship with Rita Mae Brown, but asked him not to publish the article until she was ready to come out publicly.
 However, the New York Daily News published the article on July 30, 1981.
 Navratilova and Nancy Lieberman, her friend and roommate at the time, gave an interview to Dallas Morning News columnist Skip Bayless, where Navratilova reiterated that she was bisexual and Lieberman identified herself as straight.
-Navratilova since has reidentified herself as a lesbian.
+Navratilova has since reidentified herself as homosexual.

 From 1984 to 1991, Navratilova had a long-term relationship with Judy Nelson, whom she met at a tournament in Fort Worth in 1982 (at the time Nelson was married with two children).
 Their split in 1991 resulted in a televised palimony lawsuit, which was settled out of court.
 On September 6, 2014, Navratilova proposed to her long-time girlfriend Julia Lemigova, a former Miss USSR, at the US Open.
 They married in New York on December 15, 2014.